A day trip to Himeji Japan (and why you need to visit)

 Getting to Himeji

-Getting to Himeji is actually easier than you might think and it should be added to any Japan itinerary.
-I will assume that you have the Japan Rail Pass for ease and saving.
-If not, read everything you need to know about the Japan Rail Pass and make sure you order yours before you travel to Japan.
-We visited Himeji from Kobe, but the good news is that you can visit from Osaka, Kyoto and even Tokyo (yes, really!).
-So how to get to Himeji?
+Getting to Himeji is actually easier than you might think, and it should be added to any Japan itinerary.
+We visited Himeji from Kobe, but the good news is that you can visit from Osaka, Kyoto, and even Tokyo (yes, really!).
+So, how to get to Himeji?
+I will include approximate costs for Shinkansen tickets but remember that if you have a Japan Rail Pass, then the tickets are included.

 Getting from Himeji Station to the Castle